 Best Ohio Race Discrimination Attorney Answer: How can we fight modern day racism in the workplace?
 How can we put a stop to racism and spread equity?
 What should I do if I think I’m being discriminated against at work because I’m Black?
 Can I be fired for reporting racial discrimination and harassment to HR?

 We are angry.
 Hurt.
 At a loss for words.
 It is 2020, how could an African American man get shot on his morning jog?
 How, as Americans, can we allow a modern-day lynching to occur before our eyes?
 For those who fight for justice and equity, Ahmaud Abery’s death hurts.
 It seems like all of the progress we’ve fought for throughout the years is somehow erased.
-Our Lawyers at The Spitz Law Firm send our deepest condolences and sympathy to the family members and loved ones who had the pleasure of knowing Ahmaud.
+Our Lawyers at Spitz, The Employee’s Law Firm send our deepest condolences and sympathy to the family members and loved ones who had the pleasure of knowing Ahmaud.
 We will not forget this.